-Ivo finished it off with an arc across the bottom, leaving Groton with two points but no way to connect
+Ivo finished it off with an arc across the bottom, leaving Groton with two points but no way to connect them, since one was inside and the other outside.

 "Now," Groton said, "how about trying it for higher stakes?
 Say, five or six spots?"